Learn how to make the BEST homemade Alfredo Sauce ever!

 Then, it's time to eat!
 I like to serve this quick pasta sprinkled with extra Parmesan cheese ... so simple, yet decadent!

-Because Alfredo Sauce is so heavy and rich, I prefer to serve it with sides that are light and fresh, like salads or veggies.
+Because the sauce is so heavy and rich, I prefer to serve it with sides that are light and fresh, like salads or veggies.
+You can also add veggies right to the pasta, like I did with this Fettuccine Alfredo with Asparagus and Sun Dried Tomatoes.

 Still have questions about this yummy sauce?
 Keep reading for answers to some frequently asked questions: